Research

 Who Pays, Who Adopts?
 Efficiency and Equity of Residential Solar Policy

-This paper studies the equilibrium outcomes of alternative residential solar subsidies within a nested discrete choice framework.
-Households endogenously determine whether to adopt solar photovoltaic and how much capacity to install, implying intensive effects of the policies.
-Furthermore, households respond heterogeneously to subsidies: switching from a subsidy based on future production to one that reduces upfront installation costs shifts solar photovoltaics adoption toward lower-income households, suggesting the feasibility of policy differentiation.
-The method of raising subsidy also shapes distributional outcomes, and no single subsidy can achieve both efficiency and equity objectives.
-These findings highlight the importance of careful subsidy policy design.
+This paper studies the equilibrium outcomes of diverse residential solar subsidies within a nested discrete choice framework, introducing endogenous capacity choice and heterogeneous household preferences.
+I find solar subsidies have intensive effects and would motivate different sizes of solar panel installation.
+Furthermore, households respond heterogeneously to subsidies: switching from a subsidy based on future production to one that reduces upfront investment costs shifts solar photovoltaics adoption toward lower-income households.
+There is no single dominant policy in both cost-efficiency and equity.
+I propose a novel policy screening that is the most cost-efficient, but at the expense of equity.
+The method of raising subsidies also shapes distributional outcomes.
+These findings highlight the importance of subsidy policy design.

 Selected Conferences: IAEE International 2025, EEA (August, 2025), IAEE ASSA (Jan, 2026).